gpeterson406/Greenwood_Book/_book/03-oneWayAnova.md

 \index{reference coding}
 \index{\texttt{lm()}}
 But we want to start with the
-cell-means version of the model,
+cell means version of the model,
-\index{model!cell-means}
+\index{model!cell means}
-so we have to override the standard technique and add a "``-1``" to the formula interface to tell R that we want to the cell-means coding.
+so we have to override the standard technique and add a "``-1``" to the formula interface to tell R that we want to the cell means coding.
 Generally, this looks like ``lm(Y~X-1, data=datasetname).``
 \index{\texttt{lm()}}
 Once we fit a model in R, the ``summary`` function run on the model provides a useful "summary" of the model coefficients and a suite of other potentially interesting information.
 For the moment, we will focus on the estimated model coefficients, so only those lines are provided.
-When fitting the cell-means version of the One-Way ANOVA model, you will find a row of output for each group relating estimating the $\mu_j\text{'s}$.
+When fitting the cell means version of the One-Way ANOVA model, you will find a row of output for each group relating estimating the $\mu_j\text{'s}$.
 The output contains columns for an estimate (``Estimate``), standard error